swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 all markers of *place oriented* programming and potential bottlenecks that Om leaves behind.

-Hopefully this gives fans of the current crop JS MVCs and even people who believe in just using plain JavaScript and jQuery some food for thought.
+Hopefully this gives fans of the current crop of JS MVCs and even people who believe in just using plain JavaScript and jQuery some food for thought.
 I've shown that a compile to JavaScript language that uses slower data structures ends up faster than a reasonably fast